Specific absorption rate

 Averaging localized SAR using a larger volume allows greater variation within the sample that could permit exposure to higher levels of RF at some points within the sample.
 Confining the average SAR to a smaller sample allows less variability and overall lower allowable exposure to RF; thus, making the SAR limit adopted in North America more stringent in comparison to the ICNIRP limit (adopted by most of Europe).

 No. Different cell phones will have different SAR values;, however, all must meet the regulatory limits set forth by Innovation, Science and Economic Development Canada in order to be sold on the Canadian market.
 These established regulatory limits are well below any levels that could represent a safety concern.

 The SAR value of a specific cell phone model can be obtained for almost all cell phones by using the Innovation, Science and Economic Development Canada (IC) Certification Number for that model.
 The IC Certification Number is an alpha-numeric code typically printed on a label or embossed, somewhere on the case or in the battery compartment of the phone or device.
-Once the IC Certification Number is obtained, you must enter it in the Certification Number criteria field in the Radio Equipment List (REL) database search page available at the following link:
+Once the IC Certification Number is obtained, you must enter it in the Certification Number criteria field in the Radio Equipment List (REL) database search page.

 Click on "Search" and the phone model will appear.
 Click on the phone model and you should obtain the applicable SAR value(s) for your phone as measured at time of certification.

 The cell phone is made to continuously transmit at maximum output power into the simulated human body/head tissue.
 The maximum electric field, as a result of radiated emissions from the cell phone is then measured in and around the simulated tissue.
 This test determines the maximum SAR associated with the phone or device.